MetaCommunity/dobelle-app/README.md

-      development system may develop a model for "Insulated execve", namely applying specific _flags_ to `clone()`, cf `clone(2)` and observing the notes about those same _flags_ within the section, below, about the definition of the `BRANCH` class
+      development system may develop a model for "Insulated execve", namely applying specific _flags_ to `clone()`, cf `clone(2)` and observing the notes about those same _flags_ within the section, below, about the definition of the `TASK` class
         * On a Linux host system (post kernel 2.6) `clone()` may be applied in a manner as to provide a level of _process insulation_, extending far beyond the simple _chroot jail_,